-Comfort Access enables you to enter your vehicle without having to hold the remote control in your hand.
+Access to the vehicle is possible without the use of the remote control.
 All you need to do is wear the remote control close to your body, e.g. in your jacket pocket.
 The vehicle automatically detects the remote control within the immediate vicinity or in the passenger compartment.